-Two infected surgical incisions in an ankle joint were treated with Dehydroascorbic Acid (DHAA) - Vitamin C serum topically resulting in the infection being quickly brought under control and healed completely in four weeks without the need for any other medications.
+Two infected surgical incisions or SSI on an ankle joint were treated topically with Dehydroascorbic Acid (DHAA) - Vitamin C serum.
+The infection was brought under control and healed completely in four weeks without the need for any other medications.
 This report covers the first 14 days of treatment with a follow up at 46 days for the "after" photos.
-Both wounds were classified as deep incision surgical site infections.
+Both wounds were classified as deep incision surgical site infections (SSI).

 The subject presented with a Stage III surgical site infection (SSI) on her right ankle following three surgeries performed five weeks earlier.
 The surgeries were performed to flush infected fluid from the right ankle, right knee and right shoulder joint capsules due to acute septic arthritis.
 The shoulder and knee surgeries had already completely healed without becoming infected.

 At presentation, around five weeks after surgery and five days after discharge from a 28 day stay in hospital the subject had a badly infected ankle despite being treated with multple IV and oral antibiotics pre and post surgery for the duration of her hospital stay.

 Immediatley prior to discharge from hospital the subject reported both ankle wounds fell apart during removal of the sutures, both wounds were discharging pus and obviously infected, little if any healing was evident.
 The triage nurse informed the subject to stay until a doctor could view the wounds, after waiting four hours without seeing a doctor, the subject unwisely self discharged.